UPDATE: 14 August 2023

 Mpox may also be passed on during sex.
 It is not known how long mpox remains present in semen and other genital excretions.
 People who have recovered from mpox should use condoms when engaging in sexual activity for eight weeks after recovery.

 How is MPOX treated?

-MPOX is typically a self-limiting disease meaning that it usually resolves within a few weeks without specific treatment.
+Most people with mpox have a mild illness meaning that it resolves within a few weeks without specific treatment.

 Am I at greater risk if I’m HIV-positive?